AG 2: Verbal complex predicates in a theoretical and cross-linguistic perspective

 Some formal perspectives on the analysis of Serial Verbs

-Core Serial Verb Constructions in Mian and the problem of mono-clausality
+Core serial verb constructions in Mian and the problem of mono-clausality

 A comparison of light verb constructions and auxiliary verb constructions in the Bantu language Gĩkũyũ